SyedFarooq786/AL-PAY/README.md

     Start the frontend server
     npm start

-4.Run on Android/iOS
+4.  **Run on Android/iOS**
+    ```bash
     Open the project in  Android Studio or Xcode and run it on your device or emulator.
-    ```bash
+	•	Android:
-	•	Android: npx react-native run-android
+     npx react-native run-android
+	•	iOS:
-	•	iOS: npx react-native run-ios
+     npx react-native run-ios

 Usage